 1. Deeper Integration with Service Mesh

-While API Gateways manage north-south traffic (client-to-application), service meshes manage east-west traffic (service-to-service communication within an application).
+While API Gateways manage north-south traffic (client-to-application), service meshes manage east-west traffic (service-to-service communication).
 We are seeing a convergence or at least tighter integration between these two technologies.
-Future gateways might incorporate service mesh capabilities or work more seamlessly with existing meshes to provide a unified control plane for all traffic, simplifying operations and enhancing observability.
-This echoes some principles from Platform Engineering.
+Future gateways might incorporate service mesh capabilities or work more seamlessly with existing meshes.

 2. AI and Machine Learning for Enhanced Management